omgnetwork/omgnetwork.github.io/docs/run-watcher-locally.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-If you found one of the ports is already in use, consider closing them with the following commands:
+If you found one of the ports is already in use, close them with the following commands:

 <!--DOCUSAURUS_CODE_TABS-->
 <!-- Linux -->
 ```
-sudo lsof -t -i:<PORT>
+sudo lsof -t -i:$PORT
-sudo kill -9 <PID>
+sudo kill -9 $PID
 ```
 <!-- macOS -->
 ```
-sudo lsof -i :<PORT>
+sudo lsof -i :$PORT
-sudo kill <PID>
+sudo kill $PID
 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

+#### 2.2 Docker Ports

 Additionally, you can check services that Docker is already using with the following command: